andrew/ultimate-awesome/README.md

 - [awesomeKnowledge](https://github.com/dyarthur/awesomeKnowledge) - Collect excellent books and websites related to computer science and technology.
 - [awesome-tech-commentary](https://github.com/egrieco/awesome-tech-commentary) - A collection of videos taking a critical look at technology.
 - [awesome-developers](https://github.com/ekremney/awesome-developers) - An awesome list of developers to follow and learn from .
+- [awesome-embedded-ml](https://github.com/EmbeddedML/awesome-embedded-ml) - This is a list of interesting papers and projects about Embedded machine learning projects.
 - [awesome-CRISPR](https://github.com/eric-erki/awesome-CRISPR) - List of software/websites/databases/papers for genome engineering, including (but not limited to) guide design, genome editing outcome, screening analysis, etc.
 - [awesome-ctf](https://github.com/eric-erki/awesome-ctf) - A curated list of CTF frameworks, libraries, resources and softwares.
 - [awesome-deep-learning-papers](https://github.com/eric-erki/awesome-deep-learning-papers) - The most cited deep learning papers.